-Clyde Macdonald, an expert in water resources and law, was elected president of the Save the American River Association at the January 2012 Board of Directors meeting.
+Stephen Green, a veteran of the California Water Wars, was elected president of Save the American River Association at the January 2014 Board of Directors meeting.

 Signup for Announcements